mrdupadupa/cover-letter-cli-agent/README.md

 - The agent is designed for security and privacy; it does not expose your API key or data outside the container.
 - Generated cover letters are saved in Markdown format for easy editing or conversion to PDF.
+- You can convert the Markdown files to PDF using tools like [md2pdf](https://github.com/jmaupetit/md2pdf) or Pandoc.

 ## License